backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/ELB Monitoring and Troubleshooting.md

 - **Request tracing** - Each HTTP request has an added custom header `X-Amzn-Trace-Id`
 	- Example: `X-Amzn-Trace-Id: Root=1-67891233-abcdef012345678912345678`
 	- This is useful in logs / *distributed tracing platform* to track a single request

+> [!question]- A large IT company manages several projects on AWS Cloud and has decided to use AWS X-Ray to trace application workflows.
+The company uses a plethora of AWS services like API Gateway, Amazon EC2 instances, Amazon S3 storage service, Elastic Load Balancers and AWS Lambda functions.
+Which of the following should the company keep in mind while using AWS *X-Ray* for the AWS services they use?
+> **Application Load balancers DO NOT send data to X-Ray**
+> ---
+> Elastic Load Balancing application load balancers add a trace ID to incoming HTTP requests in a header named `X-Amzn-Trace-Id`.
+> Load balancers *do not send data to X-Ray* and *do not appear as a node on your service map*.

 ### What is Keep Alive Setting in EC2 (Not Important for Exam)
 - In the context of Amazon Elastic Compute Cloud (EC2), keep-alive settings refer to a configuration option that controls the *length of time that idle connections to an EC2 instance are kept open*.